fiachra369/SQA_FinalAssignment/README.md

 * Pay attention to commit messages, as they can explain why a change was made.
 * Make minor adjustments
 * Commit early and regularly to prevent merge conflicts.
-* Make sure your code compiles and your checks pass.
+* Make sure your code compiles, and your checks pass.
 * Update often and right before pushing.
 * Stick to agreed-upon conventions and workflows.